 USC Dornsife Quick Facts

-USC Dornsife’s extramural funding has increased 12% in four years to $74.5 million.
-USC Dornsife’s research funding from the National Institutes of Health (NIH) has increased by 32% in three years while the NIH Extramural Budget Allocations have remained flat for the same period.
+USC Dornsife’s sponsored research budget is $292.2 million.
+USC Dornsife’s research funding from the National Institutes of Health (NIH) has increased by 37% in four years while the NIH Extramural Budget Allocations have remained flat for the same period.

-USC Dornsife faculty members received international recognition, including the Guggenheim Fellowship as well as election to the American Academy of Arts and Sciences and the American Association for the Advancement of Science.
+USC Dornsife faculty members received international recognition, including the Fulbright Fellowship and Grawemeyer Awards as well as election to the American Association for the Advancement of Science and recognition by Thomson Reuters as “The World’s Most Influential Scientific Minds.”

-Of the approximately 47,000 applications for undergraduate admission USC received, more than 26,000 or 55% were applicants to USC Dornsife.
+Of the nearly 52,000 applications for undergraduate admission USC received, more than 26,000 or 50% were applicants to USC Dornsife.

-USC Dornsife undergraduate and graduate students were selected for prestigious Fulbright, Mellon Mays and Ford Fellowships as well as Marshall, Boren, McNair and Gilman Scholarships.
+USC Dornsife undergraduate and graduate students were selected for prestigious Fulbright and Mellon Mays Fellowships as well as Gates Cambridge, Truman, Boren, Goldwater, McNair, and Gilman Scholarships.

-USC students dedicated more than 100,000 service hours to the local community through USC Dornsife’s Joint Educational Project.
+USC students dedicated approximately 80,000 service hours to the local community through USC Dornsife’s Joint Educational Project.

 By the Numbers